arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges35.md

 Tailing of recent server operations via `/_api/wal/tail` gets a new parameter `syncerId`, which helps in tracking the WAL tick of each client.
 If set, this supersedes the parameter `serverId` for this purpose.
-The API stays backwards compatible, but relying on `serverId` for this is now deprecated.

 Miscellaneous